 - Guidance on producing a privacy notice, including a template for research participants.

-- Health Research Authority bite-size eLearning modules aimed at students and their academic supervisors
+- Health Research Authority web resources aimed at students and their academic supervisors

 - HRA runs regular training days for researchers new to the NHS ethical review process.